 Financial Inclusion Pilots in Papua New Guinea

-Abt Associates is running pilots with the Central Bank of Papua New Guinea to address issues of identity and financial inclusion, with support from the Australian-funded PNG Governance Facility.
+Abt Associates is working with the Central Bank of Papua New Guinea to address issues of identity and financial inclusion, with support from the Australian-funded PNG Governance Facility.

 In Papua New Guinea (PNG), 85 percent of the population is unbanked.
 Mobile phone penetration is approximately 50 percent.
 These factors make PNG an ideal place to pilot blockchain solutions.

 The Central Bank of PNG is using blockchain to provide legal identity for the unbanked population.

 A prototype of the IDBox digital fingerprint device.

 One solution Abt has helped pilot is the IDBox digital fingerprint device